Matt-Tang/RoadToFAANG/README.md

 https://leetcode.com/problems/largest-number/

 # Day 8 - September 26th, 2020
-## Concepts learned: Amazon Interview Questions (14 out of 67) - Construct K Palindrome String
+## Concepts learned: Amazon Interview Questions (14, 16 out of 67) - Construct K Palindrome String, Design Underground System

+I'm skipping question 15 because this question is not worth solving in my opinion. <br/>

 <ins>LeetCode #1400: Construct K Palindrome Strings</ins> There are two types of palindrome strings that we need to investigate.
 There is an odd palindrome and there is an even palindrome.
 Both odd and even are "valid palindromes" but they differ based on the characters inside the string.
 In the below example, we see that in the even palindrome all characters are even numbered (a=4, b=2) and in the odd palindrome there is a set of character that is odd numbered (a=4, b=3).